LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 #### The JobData Class

-The `JobData` class is responsible for importing the data from the CSV file and parsing it into a Java-friendly format, that is, into `HashMap` and `ArrayList` form.
+The `JobData` class is responsible for importing the data from the CSV file and parsing it into a C#-friendly format, that is, into `HashMap` and `ArrayList` form.
 The first method in this class is `loadData`, which does just what it advertises.
 After parsing the file data, private property `allJobs`, which is an `List<Dictionary<string, string>>`.

 Let's look at what this data type is.
 It purports to be a `List` that stores `Dictionary` objects which have `string` keys and `string` values.
 If we were to represent some of this data visually, using `[]` for a `List` and `{}` with key/value pairs (as in Python lists and dictionaries), it would look like this: